johnsbarrie/lgb-starter-kit/README.md

 ### Production build

-You can generate an optimized distribution bundle.
-To do this run the command:
+You can generate an optimized distribution bundle by running this command:

 ```CLI
 yarn build
 ```
+The .env contains information that can be edited to includes or remove target such as bos.

 It´s possible to check the size and content of your bundled file.
 To do this run the command: